 The Council will be comprised of interested alumni and friends of the College of Arts and Sciences whose purpose is to advance the College through their time, talent, and gifts.

-The Council shall be comprised of not more than 30 members serving three-year terms beginning on July 1 and expiring on June 30.
-Members are nominated by the Council, approved by the Dean, and appointed by the Chancellor.
-Members may serve additional three-year terms upon recommendation by the Membership Committee and approval of the Dean.
+a) Voting Members: The Council shall be comprised of not more than 30 members serving three-year terms beginning on July 1 and expiring on June 30.
+Members are recruited by members of the Council and College, nominated by the Membership Committee, and voted on by the Council.
+Members may serve an additional threeyear term based on mutual agreement between the individual and the Dean.
+Members may be reappointed after at least one-year break in service.
+In no event, should a member serve more than two consecutive terms.
 Members shall receive no compensation for their services.

 The Council shall have a Chairperson and Vice-Chairperson nominated by the Membership Committee and elected by the Council.

-- Preside at all meetings of the Council
+i.
+Preside at all meetings of the Council.

-- Appoint such ad hoc committees as are necessary to conduct the business of the Council
+iii.
+Appoint such ad hoc committees as are necessary to conduct the business of the Council.